ranger6/oneflow-ci/ci/README.md

 All tasks are factored out of the pipeline by using separate task definition files.
 These files invoke shell scripts.
 Each task has its own sub-directory in `ci`.
-The naming is more or less consistent: the job names in the pipeline have names "close" to the names of task they invoke.
+The naming is more or less consistent: the job names in the pipeline have names "close" to the names of the task they invoke.

 |job name|task(s) invoked|task definition|shell script|
 --- | --- | --- | ---